 Next, filter and group your results by one of the default fields, including tenure, manager, department, and review group.

-Note: Only admins can filter by custom attributes.
+Note: Only admins can filter by custom fields.

 Managers can filter based on department or manager.
 However, it's recommended that you group by Individual when possible to get a more relevant data set.